Table of contents:

 Does carrying baby low mean early labor?

-When you’re carrying low, your chances of preterm delivery do rise.
-However, it mostly depends on the state of your cervix: if it’s soft, too short, or dilated, those chances grow.
-That makes listening to your doctor crucial in preventing early delivery.
+Carrying low means there’s a real danger of an early delivery.
+However, this mostly depends on the state of your cervix: if it’s soft, too short, or dilated, those chances grow.
+That makes listening to your doctor crucial in preventing early delivery, because bed rest and certain medication can make a huge difference.

 What does it mean when baby is really low?